shanepeckham/Microservices/README.md

 Once the container has moved to "Succeeded" state you will see your external IP address under the "IP:ports" column, copy this value, we will refer this this ip address as [fulfillorderIP]

-We will now deploy a Container Group on Azure Container Instances via a declarative 'infrastructure as code' ARM template, which is [here](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/fulfillorder.json) but before we do, we need to edit this document to ensure we set our environment variables.
+We will now deploy a Container Group for the captureorder and eventlistener sidecar containers on Azure Container Instances via a declarative 'infrastructure as code' ARM template, which is [here](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/ordergroup.json) but before we do, we need to edit this document to ensure we set our environment variables.

-In the document, the following section needs to be amended, adding your environment keys like you did before:
+In the json, the following section for the captureorder container needs to be amended, adding your environment keys like you did before:

 ```